Laser Fungal Treatment

 Can the fungal infection return?:

-The fungal nail infection should improve with just one treatment.
+The fungal nail infection should improve with just one treatment, however most individuals will require at least two laser treatments.
 For nails that are deformed, you should not necessarily expect a completely normal shaped nail to replace the deformed nail over time, though the shape of the nail may significantly improve.
 The fungal infection can and does over time cause permanent damage to the cells that cause your nails to grow, this cell damage is not repaired by the laser (the fungus is killed).
 As with most anything in life and as with most any medical procedure, 100% guarantee or assurance can not and is not given as to the results that will be obtained with laser treatment of your nails.
 That being said, the philosophy of Dr. Solon's medical practice always has been and continues to be to provide you the very best care possible for your presenting condition.
 I can assure you that we would not have laser treatment available to you if substantial improvement of your condition and your satisfaction was not likely.
 Reinfection can occur as fungus is present in our daily environment, particularly our shoes.
-We will be happy to give you advice on strategies to reduce the chances of reinfection.
+There are topical sprays for your shoe gear that we have available at our office to help prevent reinfection.
+We will be happy to give you additional advice on strategies to reduce the chances of reinfection.

 Is the laser FDA approved: